 The second is a powerful tension reliever and a unique way to increase your intake of a very important mineral that coffee drinking is likely to have depleted through your kidneys.
 Many people will not have heard of this product, but I’ve found it to be very effective.

 1. Adaptogenic Red Ginseng

 Red ginseng is an adaptogen.
 Which is perhaps a fancy way of saying scientists don’t exactly know how works, just that it does, in a variety of health conditions and situations, seemingly adapting to the individual body’s needs.

 For our purposes in giving up coffee and the subsequent caffeine withdrawal, red ginseng can provide an energizing effect that I personally think is much better than coffee’s.
 It can also provide a sense of well being and support the recovery of your adrenal glands from the damaging effects of caffeine.

-For my first few days of caffeine withdrawal, I used this pack of red ginseng tinctures and could feel it working within half an hour of using it.
+For my first few days of caffeine withdrawal, I used this pack of red ginseng tinctures and could feel it working within fifteen minutes of using it.

 The first two days I used one soon after waking up and one before having lunch (closer to bed can be too stimulating).
 On following days, I cut back to one mid-morning for the rest of the week, as I wasn’t feeling any caffeine withdrawal symptoms.

 Heavy users of caffeine may want to use two bottles of the tincture a day in this way for the first week.
 After that, try cutting down to one a day and then perhaps one every second day, until there are no obvious withdrawal symptoms.